Linkvalue-Interne/LvConnect/docs/endpoint-users.md

 ## `POST /users`

 Creates a new user.
-Requires to specify at least one valid role in: tech, hr, staff, business and board.
+Requires to specify at least one valid role in: tech, hr, finance, com, business and board.
-Also requires to have either hr or staff in logged user roles to perform request.
+Also requires to have either hr or board in logged user roles to perform request.

 #### Requires

-- Role: `rh` or `staff`
+- Role: `rh` or `board`
 - Scope: `users:create`

 #### Request payload